Prince William apologises for missing Lionesses World Cup final: ‘Good luck’

 In a video posted to social media on Saturday (19 August), William addressed his absence from tomorrow’s match while sitting beside his daughter, Princess Charlotte, eight.

-“Lionesses, I want to send you a huge good luck for tomorrow, we’re sorry we can’t be there in person but we’re so proud of everything you’ve achieved and the millions you’ve inspired here and around the world.
+“Lionesses, I want to send you a huge good luck for tomorrow, we’re sorry we can’t be there in person but we’re so proud of everything you’ve achieved and the millions you’ve inspired here and around the world,” he said.

 “So go out there tomorrow and really enjoy yourselves.”